Vicio/azure-development/App Service/Deployment.md

 Once one of the slots can be considered mature enough, it can be swapped with the production slot to include the new changes without having any downtime in your app.

+## Sidecar containers
+These are used to deploy extra features to your already existing app, and that can be auxiliary services, such as monitoring, logging, configuration, and networking.